Civil Services of India: Poor performance on international ratings

-Professor Bibek Debroy and Laveesh Bhandari asserted in their book "Corruption in India: The DNA and RNA" that public officials in India are misappropriating as much as 1.26 per cent of the GDP or ₹921 billion through corruption.
+Professor Bibek Debroy and Laveesh Bhandari asserted in their book Corruption in India: The DNA and RNA that public officials in India are misappropriating as much as 1.26 per cent of the GDP or ₹921 billion through corruption.

 A 2009 survey of the leading economies of Asia, revealed Indian bureaucracy to be not only the least efficient among Singapore, Hong Kong, Thailand, South Korea, Japan, Malaysia, Taiwan, Vietnam, China, Philippines and Indonesia, but also that working with India's civil servants was a "slow and painful" process.

 A 2012 study by the Hong Kong-based Political and Economic Risk Consultancy ranked and rated Indian bureaucracy as the worst in Asia with a 9.21 rating out of 10.
 According to the study, India's inefficient and corrupt bureaucracy was responsible for most of the complaints that business executives have had about the country.

 A 2013 EY (Ernst & Young) Study reports the industries most vulnerable to corruption are: Infrastructure & Real Estate, Metals & Mining, Aerospace & Defence, and Power & Utilities.

 Inefficiency and misalignment with strategic national goals

-"The IAS is hamstrung by political interference, outdated personnel procedures, and a mixed record on policy implementation, and it is in need of urgent reform.
-The Indian government should reshape recruitment and promotion processes, improve performance-based assessment of individual officers, and adopt safeguards that promote accountability while protecting bureaucrats from political meddling."
+The IAS is hamstrung by political interference, outdated personnel procedures, and a mixed record on policy implementation, and it needs urgent reform.
+The Indian government should reshape recruitment and promotion processes, improve performance-based assessment of individual officers, and adopt safeguards that promote accountability while protecting bureaucrats from political meddling.